devway-eu/lyrajs-template/README.md

 # create-lyrajs

-The official project template and scaffolding tool for LyraJS - a lightweight TypeScript framework for building robust APIs.
+The official project template and scaffolding tool for LyraJS, a lightweight TypeScript framework for building robust APIs.

 ## About